We encourage you to follow this chapter along with the Colab notebook, where all these examples are implemented.

 [0.20641953, 0.35582256, 0.6058123, -0.058944624, 0.8949609, 1.2956009, 1.2408538, -0.89241934, -0.56218493, -0.5521631, -0.11521566, 0.9081634, 1.662983, -0.9293592, -2.3170912, 1.177852, 0.35577637, ... ]

 Let’s get some visual intuition about this by plotting these numbers on a heatmap.
-4096 numbers are too many to make sense of, so what we can do is compress the dimension to a much lower number, say 10.
+What we can do is compress the dimension to a much lower number, say 10.
 We can do this via a technique called Principal Component Analysis (PCA), which reduces the number of dimensions in an embedding while retaining as much information as possible.

 We’ll use the 9 data point above as examples and display their compressed embeddings on a heatmap.
 We have each data point on the y-axis and its corresponding set of 10 embedding values on the x-axis, which looks like this: